Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Methods

 To do this calculation, we construct a linearly spaced $300 \times 600$ cell grid in the $(x, z)$ plane, with x ranging from [$-4R_p$, $4R_p$] and z ranging from [$R_p$, $4R_p$].
 The integrals in \ref{eq:tau_c_eq} and \ref{eq:F_c_eq} are computed with this grid using a middle Riemann sum.

 The method we use in the magnetic case is different.
 As discussed above, the rotational symmetry around the line connecting the star and planet (x-axis) present in the purely hydrodynamic case is broken by the dipolar structure of the magnetic field.
 Therefore, we cannot simply compute the 3D density structure by rotating the 2D density distribution around the x-axis.
 The presence of a planetary magnetic field shuts off the outflow on the night side planet since heat cannot be transported effectively across magnetic field lines.
 Therefore, we set the density of helium on the night side of the planet to zero.
-On the day side, we build the 3D density distribution by rotating our 2D density distribution around the z-axis (symmetry axis of the dipole).
+On the day side, we build the 3D density distribution by rotating the 2D density of helium distribution around the z-axis (symmetry axis of the dipole). {\rc In order to account for the reduction of EUV flux incident on the atmosphere away from the substellar line due to geometrical effects, we scale the number density of helium in the triplet state in each 2D slice by the square root of the reduction of incident EUV flux at the base the slice.
+We do this because the simulations are done at high EUV fluxes such that the outflow is in ionization-recombination equilibrium.
+In this regime, the temperature of the outflow thermostats to $10^4$ K and the density at the base of the outflow is proportional to the square root of the incident EUV flux \citep[e.g][]{Murray-Clay2009,Owen2016}.}

 To perform synthetic observations, we create a 3D cylindrical grid from the Cartesian product of a 2D grid on the stellar disc and a 1D grid along the line connecting the star and planet.
 The 1D grid has 150 cells and ranges from [$0$, $4 \text{R}_{p}$].
 The 2D grid on the stellar disc has 400 cells.
-We calculate the optical depth of the outflow at the centre of each of the cells on the stellar disc by integrating through the 3D density distribution using a middle Riemann sum.
-This can then be translated into an excess depth by integrating over the stellar disc using a double Riemann sum:
+We calculate the optical depth of the outflow at the centre of each cell on the stellar disc by integrating through the 3D density distribution using a middle Riemann sum.
+This can then be translated into an excess depth by integrating over the stellar disc using a double Riemann sum: {\tworc